pragmint/open-practices/capabilities/documentation-quality.md

 As systems and processes evolve, it's important to spend some time auditing your existing documentation to ensure it's accurate.
 Scheduling regular documentation audits ensures that documentation remains up-to-date and consistent with the codebase it describes.
 This practice better aligns documentation and software development, enhancing the overall quality and reliability of both the codebase and the supporting documents.

+### Create Runbooks

+Runbooks provide step-by-step guidance that helps teams resolve issues quickly and consistently, especially during high-stress or time-sensitive situations.
+They reduce the need to rely on tribal knowledge, make onboarding easier, and ensure continuity when team members are unavailable.
+A good runbook is concise, action-oriented, and regularly updated based on real-world usage.

 ## Adjacent Capabilities

 The following capabilities will be valuable for you and your team to explore, as they are either: